 Oftentimes we attribute Jesus’s words to mean that we should never examine the intricacies of our faith.
 Instead, we should live a life of dull intellect, only loving God with our heart, soul, and strength.
 The mind be damned!
 But, I’m not sure that was Jesus’s intention…

 Our understanding of this passage hinges on our definition of faith.
 If we believe faith is merely this ethereal, cloudy connection of heart to soul to the divine, then the passage will be viewed through the lens of the previous interpretation.
 But, if instead, we see faith as trusting in an ever present God, a God who cares not only about our eternal future, but our current state, one bound to the kingdom on earth, then a spiritual freedom is gained through the blood of Christ.

 My struggle in trusting God usually doesn’t revolve around money or vocation.
 It revolves around my personal holiness and brokenness — does his grace really extend to me? can he really make me whole in the midst of my melancholy-ness?
 Usually, my heart screams emphatically, “No!”
-But as I saw my beautiful niece, in front of the whole church, explain her trust in the father, and be buried with Christ and raised to walk in newness of life, I realized that I was also on the edge of the pool, toes clinched and synched, only needing to trust as a child — trust that my father’s hands wait for me as I plunge into the pool.
+But as I saw her, in front of the whole church, explain her trust in the father, and be buried with Christ and raised to walk in newness of life, I realized that I was also on the edge of the pool, toes clinched, only needing to trust as a child — trust that my father’s hands wait for me as I plunge into the pool.
 While I sink, he is there to bring me out of the depths, but it occurs in his timing, and not my own.